syncfusion-content/wpf-docs/wpf/DateTimePicker/Getting-Started.md

 ## Applying custom pattern

-You can display date time as any format in the DateTimeEdit control by using [CustomPattern](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeBase.html#Syncfusion_Windows_Shared_DateTimeBase_CustomPattern) property.
+You can display the date and time in any format in the DateTimeEdit control by using the [CustomPattern](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeBase.html#Syncfusion_Windows_Shared_DateTimeBase_CustomPattern) property.
 The `CustomPattern` property support can be enabled by setting the [Pattern](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeBase.html#Syncfusion_Windows_Shared_DateTimeBase_Pattern) property to `CustomPattern`.

 {% tabs %}
 {% highlight XAML %}